Kate Kim

 Do you feel a connection to your hometown?

-The neighborhood is very friendly, and everyone has a good vibe.
+The neighborhood is very friendly.
+Everyone has a good vibe.
 I feel like I fit in here, and the environment is very positive.
-Studio City makes me think of my childhood — very much my childhood.
-It's somewhere I can also be comfortable.
-I also think of my elementary and middle schools.
+Studio City makes me think of my childhood, very much my childhood.
+It’s somewhere I can also be comfortable.

 Did you like your childhood?